-Effectiveness of risk management processes
+102-30 Effectiveness of risk management processes

-For climate-related investment risks, we utilize quidelines published by external resources such as Principles for Responsible Investment, Principles for Sustainable Insurance and Global Coal Exit List to inform our investment professionals and help them to develop and maintain a better understanding of the investment implications of ESG factors.
+For climate-related investment risks, we utilize guidelines published by external resources such as Principles for Responsible Investment, Principles for Sustainable Insurance and Global Coal Exit List to inform our investment professionals and help them to develop and maintain a better understanding of the investment implications of ESG factors.
 For underwriting risk management processes, see GRI 103-2.
-The ESG Council (see GRI 102-19) plans to evaluate both investment and underwriting metrics into The Hanover's ESG strategy to ensure effective management of climate risk.
+Enterprise Risk Management, in coordination with the ESG Council and Group Risk Committee, continues to assess physical and liability climate-related risks associated with underwriting, investment and operational risks, as well as evaluate the possible socioeconomic pathways to growth developed by various third-party experts.

-Review of economic, environmental, and social topics
+102-31 Review of economic, environmental, and social topics

-A total number of 10 Board and 34 Board committee meetings were held during 2020.
+A total number of 11 Board and 22 Board committee meetings were held during 2021.
 Material economic, environmental, and social topics are reviewed routinely at Board and committee meetings.
 The Audit Committee is primarily tasked with reviewing economic and risk-related matters; the Nominating and Corporate Governance Committee is responsible for assessing material economic, environmental, and social risks; and the Compensation and Human Capital Committee reviews the company's strategies, policies and practices relating to corporate culture and human capital development, including policies and practices relating to inclusion and diversity.

-At a management level, the ESG Council reviews and oversees ESG topics (see GRI 102-19).
+At a management level, the ESG Council reviews and oversees ESG topics.
+For more information see GRI 102-19.

-Highest governance body's role in sustainability reporting
+102-32 Highest governance body's role in sustainability reporting